 The most common types of anesthesia used are local anesthesia, oral sedation, and IV sedation.

-- Local anesthesia is a numbing medication that is injected directly in the area that is to be treated—usually the gums around an infected tooth.
+- Local anesthesia is a numbing medication that is injected directly into the area that is to be treated—usually the gums around an infected tooth.

 If you have more questions or would like to schedule an appointment with Orcutt Family Dentistry, please contact our office and we will be happy to discuss further.